Tongkat Ali side effects

 Does Tongkat Ali Make Your Body Stop Producing Testosterone?

 It is very important to distinguish between anabolic steroids or synthetic testosterone and natural supplements such as Tongkat Ali.
 The introduction of synthetic testosterone or anabolic steroids into the body can suppress the body's natural production of testosterone.
 This is because when testosterone is supplied to the body from an external source, the body often reduces or stops its own production of the hormone.
 When individuals stop taking steroids or exogenous testosterone, testosterone levels may decrease for a period of time until the body's natural production mechanism is reactivated or restored.
-You can read more about the male hormone testosterone here.

-In contrast, the effects of tongkat ali in restoring normal testosterone levels appear to be less due to actually “stimulating” testosterone synthesis, but rather by increasing the release rate of “free” testosterone from its binding hormone, sex-hormone-binding-globulin (SHBG).
+In contrast, the effects of Tongkat Ali in restoring normal testosterone levels appear to be less due to actually “stimulating” testosterone synthesis, but rather by increasing the release rate of “free” testosterone from its binding hormone, sex-hormone-binding-globulin (SHBG).
 In this way, Eurycoma may be considered not so much a testosterone “booster” (such as an anabolic steroid), but rather a “maintainer” of normal testosterone levels and a “restorer” of normal testosterone levels (from “low” back “up” to normal ranges).
-This would make Eurycoma particularly beneficial for individuals with sub-normal testosterone levels, including those who are dieting for weight loss, middle-aged individuals suffering with fatigue or depression, and intensely training athletes who may be at risk for overtraining [3].
+This would make Eurycoma particularly beneficial for individuals with sub-normal testosterone levels, including those who are dieting for weight loss, middle-aged individuals suffering with fatigue or depression, and intensely training athletes who may be at risk for overtraining [8].

 Also, in accordance with one study, Eurycomanone (the highest concentrated quassinoid in the root extract of E. longifolia) enhanced testosterone steroidogenesis at the Leydig cells by inhibiting aromatase conversion of testosterone to estrogen [4].